colossus06/AWS-Cloud-Project-Bootcamp-Cruddur/journal/week6.md

 Note: Before deploying to ecs:

-* chage http://localhost:4567 in src to ${process.env.REACT_APP_BACKEND_URL} and vice versa for local.
+* chage http://localhost:4567 in src to http://localhost:4567 and vice versa for local.
 I will try to solve this issue along the way.
 Otherwise all domains seem as localhost:3000

 ![](images/20230416160613.png)